-Billions of dollars have been hastily poured into the global banking system in a frantic attempt at financial stabilization.
+Billions of dollars were hastily poured into the global banking system in a frantic attempt at financial stabilisation.
 So why has it not been possible to bring the same forces to bear in addressing world poverty and environmental crisis?

-In this take-no-prisoners analysis, Slavoj Zizek frames the moral failures of the modern world in terms of the epoch-making events of the first decade of this century.
+In this take-no-prisoners analysis, Slavoj Žižek frames the moral failures of the modern world in terms of the epoch-making events of the first decade of this century.
 What he finds is the old one-two punch of history: the jab of tragedy, the right hook of farce.
 In the attacks of 9/11 and the global credit crunch, liberalism dies twice: as a political doctrine and as an economic theory.
+The election of Donald Trump only confirms the bankruptcy of a liberal order on its last legs.